codegik/architecture/latency-afficionados/architecture.md

 7. [X] Store concept
 8. [X] Bundler module federation (don't need to use module federation)
 9. [X] Observability tests pos prod
+10. [ ] Migrate one domain and show how would work.
+Explain how will work two DBs.